storybookjs/react-native/addons/links/README.md

 ## hrefTo function

-If you just want to get an URL for a particular story, you may use `hrefTo` function.
+If you want to get an URL for a particular story, you may use `hrefTo` function.
 It returns a promise, which resolves to string containing a relative URL:

 ```js
 import { storiesOf } from '@storybook/react';